Tag Archives: Shannon Wilkinson

 Legal action can result in a court order and subpoena for an ISP to identify the IP address.
 Law enforcement agencies such as the FBI and police departments around the country obtain IP identification every day.

-The field of forensic cyber investigations is also a growing one.
+The field of forensic cyber investigations is a large one.
 Such investigators often succeed in identifying anonymous posters and emailers through their IP addresses…going so far as to locate the users’ home addresses and other identifying information.

 If you are a celebrity, public or high net worth figure and you are the focus of cyberstalking or similar serious threats online, our interview with Philip Grindell, “the online security guard,” provides important information and potential resources: Philip Grindell, Protecting Clients from Harm on Social Media and the Dark Web.